 Fly fishing is a very popular and effective method for fishing steelhead in Lake Erie tributaries and Canadaway is not an exception.
 Canadaway Creek is easily fished with fly rods and fly lines.

-The most common type of this fishing for steelhead on Canadaway Creek is the indicator nymphing.
-Different guides and anglers will have different preferences, but for me, I often like to go for nymphing and you can find out more on how I carry out effective nymphing on my page: Nymphing for Steelhead.
+The most common type of this fishing for steelhead on Canadaway Creek is indicator nymphing.
+Different guides and anglers will have different preferences, but for me, I often like to go for nymphing and you can find out more about how I carry out effective nymphing on my page: Nymphing for Steelhead.

-Other effective types of fly fishing you want to consider are Euro Nymphing and to be honest, and smaller creeks like Canadaway Creek this method is often more effective than all other nymphing methods.
+Other effective types of fly fishing you want to consider are Euro Nymphing and to be honest, and on smaller creeks like Canadaway Creek this method is often more effective than all other nymphing methods.
 If you want to more about this method, check out my page Euro Nymphing Steelhead: Everything You Need To Know.

 There are other methods that I use that are effective on Canadaway Creek and all around the great lakes, For more information on these methods check out my page Fly Fishing For Steelhead: Great Lakes Style.